Events | Trainings

 19th Annual Outstanding Service Awards

-Each year MACMH recognizes individuals who have had a significant, positive influence on the lives of children with mental health needs.
+MACMH recognized 3 individuals who have had a significant, positive influence on the lives of children with mental health needs.

 The Outstanding Service Award recognizes an individual who has met most of the following criteria: